 For those unfamiliar with the park, it is characterized by colorful sandstone formations, cliffs, canyons, ridges, buttes and monoliths.
 It’s most stunning geologic feature is a 100 mile long warp in the Earth’s crust known as the Waterpocket Fold.
 This 65 million year old fold is the largest exposed monocline in the North America.
 It is comprised of younger and older layers of the Earth’s crust which were folded over each other in an S-shape.
 This striking geologic feature was probably caused by the same collision of continental plates that created the Rocky Mountains.
 It has weathered and eroded over melinnea to expose a fascinating amalgam of brilliantly colored sandstone cliffs and canyons, gleaming white domes and contrasting layers of intricately shaped rock and sand.

-The Horseshoe Canyon complex of Canyonlands National Park is a vast, remote, rugged and beautiful canyon system with some of the most exquisite Barrier Style rock art in the U.S. You can spend days exploring this incredibly expansive area and the Indian rock art and artifacts hidden within its myriad of canyons.
-The most well-known and recognizable of these is the Great Gallery.
-Lesser known sites within the 35 mile long canyon include Cowboy and Walters caves which contain some of the richest and oldest paleontological remains on the Colorado Plateau.
+The Horseshoe Canyon complex of Greater Canyonlands is a vast, remote, rugged and beautiful canyon system with some of the most exquisite Barrier Style rock art in the U.S. You can spend days exploring this incredibly expansive area and the Indian rock art and artifacts hidden within its myriad of canyons.
+Two notable sites--Cowboy and Walters cave--contain some of the richest and oldest paleontological remains on the Colorado Plateau.

 This trip is designed for beginners.
 It is suitable for people of all ages who enjoy an active, adventurous, and educational outdoor experience.
 No previous experience is required.